designedhead/poly-lexis/README.md

 ## Configuration

-Lexis uses a `.translationsrc.json` file in your project root for configuration:
+poly-lexis uses a `.translationsrc.json` file in your project root for configuration:

 ```json
 {